-Sensory processing is an important factor in development and affects their function in daily living activities.
+Background: Sensory processing is an important factor in development and affects the function of the senses in daily living activities.
 Hearing impairment may lead to some difficulties in sensory processing in children with hearing impairment.

-Objectives: In this cross sectional study, we compared sensory processing of children with hearing impairment and their normal hearing peers who were between 3 to 6 years old.
+Objectives: In this cross-sectional study, the sensory processing of children with hearing impairment and that of their normal hearing peers who were between 3 to 6 years old were compared.

-Methods: The study, the population consisted of 60 normal-hearing and hearing-impaired children with hearing aids in Shiraz who was between 3 to 6 years old.
-Dunn’s Short sensory processing test was utilized in two groups.
-The results were statistically analyzed by SPSS 21 at a significant level under 0.05.
+Methods: The study population consisted of 60 normal-hearing and hearing-impaired children with hearing aids in Shiraz who were between 3 and 6 years of age.
+Dunn’s Short Sensory Profile was utilized in both groups.
+The results were statistically analyzed by SPSS 21, and a p-level of < 0.05 was considered significant.

-Conclusions: The results of this study show that hearing impairment’s impact on sensory processing is inconceivable and needs more research to be addressed.
-Although it seems that hearing impairment may affect one area of sensory processing.
+Conclusions: The results of this study showed that the impact of hearing impairment on sensory processing is unperceivable and needs to be addressed through more research However, it does seem that hearing impairment may affect one area of sensory processing.